-After 2 years of studying for a Post Graduate Diploma in Loss and Grief Counselling, Christine decided to bring her Loss and Grief experience to bereavement counsellor/educator roles with Road Trauma Support Services Victoria, Hope Bereavement Care, and Hope’s Support After Suicide.
+After studying for a Postgraduate Diploma in Loss and Grief Counselling, Christine decided to bring her experience to bereavement counsellor/educator roles with Road Trauma Support Services Victoria, Hope and Hope’s Support After Suicide program.

-Annie joined Hope Bereavement Care in September, 2016, after moving from Melbourne in January 2015.
-She is the counsellor for Support After Suicide Geelong Region and had been working for Jesuit Social Services Support After Suicide program for two years in Melbourne, prior to the service starting in Geelong.
-She was a member of the establishment committee, which created the service through a partnership with Hope Bereavement Care, Jesuit Social Services and Freemasons Victoria.
+Annie joined Hope Bereavement Care in September 2016, after moving to Geelong from Melbourne in January 2015.
+She is the counsellor for Support After Suicide Geelong Region and had been working for the Jesuit Social Services Support After Suicide program for two years in Melbourne prior to the service starting in Geelong.
+Annie was a member of its establishment committee, which created the service through a partnership with Hope Bereavement Care, Jesuit Social Services and Freemasons Victoria.

-Annie has worked in a variety of counselling and supervision roles since 1998, after she left her role as a nurse consultant and began studying, eventually setting up her own private practice.
-Her background includes family therapy, social work, education and trauma and grief.
-She has worked at the Australian Centre for Grief and Bereavement, Doncare, The Bouverie Centre and as a locum at The State Coroner’s Office, and has also provided supervision for staff at Mercy Palliative care, Melbourne City Mission and the Wesley Centre.
-She is passionate about her work, ensuring that all people have access to the support they need following a bereavement.
+Annie has worked in a variety of counselling and supervision roles since 1998 after she left her role as a nurse consultant and began studying, eventually setting up her own private practice.
+Her background includes family therapy, social work, education, and trauma and grief.
+She has worked at the Australian Centre for Grief and Bereavement, Doncare, The Bouverie Centre and as a locum at the Coroners Court of Victoria, and has also provided supervision for staff at Mercy Palliative Care, the Melbourne City Mission and the Wesley Centre.
+Annie is passionate about her work, ensuring that all people have access to the support they need following a bereavement.